natalieShapira/FauxPasEAI/README.md

 # FauxPasEAI
-This is the official code accompanying a paper on the [Faux Pas EAI](https://www.aclweb.org/anthology/2023..pdf) presented at Findings of ACL 2023.
+This is the official code accompanying a paper on the [How Well Do Large Language Models Perform on Faux Pas Tests?](https://www.aclweb.org/anthology/2023..pdf) presented at Findings of ACL 2023.

 ## Summary
 * Experts-based dataset with faux pas stories, questions, and answers